Melville, Rockies beat Pads 3-2 to end 9-game losing streak

+SAN DIEGO (AP) — Colorado rookie Tim Melville got Manny Machado to fly out in the first inning, which led to Greg Garcia being thrown out trying to score.

-SAN DIEGO (AP) — Rookie Tim Melville struck out eight in 5 2/3 innings, and the Colorado Rockies beat the San Diego Padres 3-2 Friday night to snap a season-long, nine-game losing streak.
+The right-hander then struck out the San Diego slugger in his next two at-bats on his way to fanning eight in 5 2/3 innings for the Rockies, who beat the Padres 3-2 Friday night to snap a season-long, nine-game losing streak.

+“He’s trying to make a mark,” manager Bud Black said.
+“He’s trying to send a message to baseball that he can pitch, which is something I love.”

+Melville (2-1), who was with San Diego for two games in 2017, allowed two runs and five hits.
+He frustrated the Padres for the most part, except in the third when Eric Hosmer hit a two-run single to pull San Diego to 3-2.
+That hit brought in Garcia, aboard on a leadoff walk, and Nick Martini, who had doubled.

 It was a matchup of the worst teams in the NL West.
 The Rockies, who made the postseason each of the last two seasons, came in 32½ games behind the division-leading Dodgers.
 The Padres, who have struggled since the All-Star break, came in 26½ games back.